raphamorim/rio/docs/docs/index.md

 # The example below sets fish as the default SHELL using env vars
 # please do not copy this if you do not need
 env-vars = ['SHELL=/opt/homebrew/bin/fish']

+# Disable render when unfocused
+#
+# This property disable renderer processes while Rio is unfocused.
+disable-renderer-when-unfocused = false

+# Use fork
+#
+# Defaults for POSIX-based systems (Windows is not configurable):
+# MacOS: spawn processes
+# Linux/BSD: fork processes
+#
+use-fork = false

 # Colors
 #